 The prince captured Koschei, but this resulted in Ivan’s death – he was diced up and thrown in a barrel into the ocean.
-However, Ivan cheated death, as his three beloved sisters each had married the aforementioned wizards, who located and revived Ivan.
+However, Ivan cheated death, as his three beloved sisters each had married the aforementioned wizards, who located and revived the prince.

-Ivan was next instructed to retrieve a magic horse, one that could travel as fast, if not faster than Koschei, which he learned from his wife could be obtained from Baba Yaga, an old sorceress.
+Ivan was then instructed to retrieve a magic horse, one that could travel as fast, if not faster than Koschei, which he learned from his wife could be obtained from Baba Yaga , an old sorceress.
 He passed Baba Yaga’s tests by remaining alive and successfully completing the tasks she gave him over the course of three days.
 He then stole a horse and fled to Marya again.

 It is here where discrepancies in the mythical story appear.
-Koschei was not killed with the use of his egg according to Andrew Lang's text, thereby implying that since Ivan did not come by it, it must have been previously destroyed.
+Koschei “the Immortal” was not killed with the use of his egg according to Andrew Lang's text; thereby implying that since Ivan did not come by it, it must have been previously destroyed.

 In Lang's and Afanasyev's versions, Koschei chased Ivan and Marya down unsuccessfully and was slain by either Ivan's sword or a sharp kick to the head by Ivan's steed, and the sorcerer's body was properly burned.

-Regardless of the telling however, Koschei the Deathless was indeed considered dead by the end of every version, with Ivan and Marya Morevna living "happily ever after" and Ivan's relationship with his sisters restored.
+Regardless of the version of the story, Koschei, who had tried so hard to be immortal, was indeed considered dead by the end of every telling of the tale.
+Ivan and Marya Morevna lived "happily ever after" and Ivan's relationship with his sisters restored.

-Featured image: Illustration of Koshchey (Koshei) the Deathless, riding his magical steed.
+Top Image: Illustration of Koshchey (Koschei) the Deathless, also known as Koschei the Immortal, riding his magical steed.
 1901.
-Public Domain
+Source: Public Domain

 Afanasyev, Aleksandr.
 Russian Fairy Tales (Random House: NY, 2013.)